techishthoughts-org/gitshift/docs/CONTRIBUTING.md

 A clear and concise description of what the bug is.

 **Steps to Reproduce**
-1. Run command: `gitpersona switch work`
+1. Run command: `gitshift switch work`
 2. See error: `Permission denied (publickey)`

 **Expected Behavior**